dotnet/coreclr/Documentation/Profiling/ReJIT - The Basics.md

 *Adapted from an entry that appeared on David Broman's blog*

-By now, you’ve surely downloaded your copy of the .NET 4.5 Developer Preview, and you’ve opened up the brand-spanking new corprof.idl, and searched that file for all the new APIs available in 4.5.
-There’s a bunch with “ReJIT” in the name, and all you need to know is how and when to call what.

-If none of the above makes any sense to you, you’ve probably stumbled onto the wrong blog.
-Indeed, both “rejit” and “ejit” have other definitions (some rather unfriendly) that are completely unrelated to the CLR.
-I’m talking about that ReJIT thing you do when you want to instrument and then JIT-compile code that has already been JIT-compiled before.

 This post is organized in chronological order, telling what your profiler should be doing at the following times in the process:

 - Startup Time